Shipping Hazardous Materials

 Shipper’s Responsibilities in Hazmat Shipping

 HAZMAT shippers have many responsibilities according to federal regulations.
 Recognizing that the goods you are shipping are hazardous materials is the first and most difficult step.
 Proper classification of hazardous materials is essential as well.
-This dictates how the goods are labeled, packaged, and handled while in transit.
+This determines how to label, package, and handle the goods while in transit.
 These are critical to safe passage.

 Shipper responsibilities include: